titumozammel/human-energy-economics/README.md

 # What is Human Energy Economics?

-**Human Energy Economics (HEE)** is a management philosophy that recognizes **Human Energy** as the primary organizational resource through which organizations transform knowledge, technology, capital, and processes into **Sustainable Business Value**.
+Human Energy Economics (HEE) is a management philosophy that recognizes Human Energy as the primary organizational resource through which organizations transform knowledge, technology, capital, and processes into Sustainable Business Value.

 Rather than optimizing how people respond to increasing work demands, HEE focuses on identifying and eliminating unnecessary operational demand.